 • Twilight light making it harder to spot

-• Your timing - just 20 minutes can make a difference
+• Your timing - Just 20 minutes can make a difference, as noted in the explanation of why the Moon sets earlier some nights.

 What This Tells Us About the Moon